Should English studies change how it assesses students?

 assessment methodsEnglish studies (non-specific)

-Yes.
-Student feedback in the National Student Survey (NSS) on assessment methods is consistently negative across the sector: 11,318 comments are tagged to this topic (2018–2025), with 28.0% positive, 66.2% negative and 5.8% neutral, producing a sentiment index of −18.8.
-Within English studies, the English studies (non-specific) grouping under the Common Aggregation Hierarchy spans broad programmes; while discipline-level category metrics are not available in this extract, the sector pattern directs English teams to tighten design, explanation and quality assurance of assessment so that students experience parity and transparency.
+Yes, and the concern is rarely assessment in the abstract.
+It is assessment that feels unclear, inconsistent or hard to manage.
+Student feedback in the National Student Survey (NSS) shows that assessment methods remain a persistent source of dissatisfaction across the sector: 11,318 comments from 2018–2025 are tagged to this topic, with 28.0% positive, 66.2% negative and 5.8% neutral, producing a sentiment index of −18.8.
+Within English studies, the English studies (non-specific) grouping under the Common Aggregation Hierarchy spans a broad range of programmes.
+Although discipline-level category metrics are not available in this extract, the sector pattern gives English teams a clear direction: tighten assessment design, explanation and quality assurance so students experience consistency and transparency.

-Assessment in English studies evaluates interpretation as much as knowledge, so eliciting and acting on student perspectives matters.
-Using structured analysis of comments and surveys, programme teams can refine assessment briefs, marking criteria and moderation to support learning while maintaining standards.
+Assessment in English studies tests interpretation as much as knowledge, so student perspectives matter.
+Structured analysis of comments and surveys, using a defensible NSS open-text analysis methodology, helps programme teams refine assessment briefs, marking criteria and moderation in ways that support learning while protecting standards.

-We focus on how assessment practices shape student experience in English studies, from fairness and consistency to workload coordination and wellbeing.
+Below, we look at how assessment practices shape the student experience in English studies, from fairness and consistency to workload coordination and wellbeing.

 How do criteria and marking practices demonstrate fairness?

 Fairness improves when staff publish concise assessment briefs that set out purpose, weighting, marking approach, allowed resources and common pitfalls.
-Checklist-style rubrics with separated criteria and grade descriptors reduce subjectivity in analytic and interpretive work.
+Checklist-style rubrics with separated criteria and grade descriptors make analytic and interpretive work easier to judge consistently.

 Calibration sustains parity.
 Use anonymised exemplars at grade boundaries for quick marker calibration and record moderation notes.
 For larger cohorts, sample double-marking with targeted checks where variance occurs.
-Involve students in understanding how their work is evaluated by discussing criteria in seminars and unpacking exemplars; this strengthens perceived fairness and supports attainment.
+Involve students in understanding how their work is evaluated by discussing criteria in seminars and unpacking exemplars.
+This strengthens perceived fairness and helps students target higher-quality work.

-During recent disruptions such as COVID-19, no-detriment policies mitigate unusual risks to performance.
-Beyond exceptional measures, programmes should review criteria regularly and communicate any changes promptly, maintaining trust through consistent application and timely updates.
+During recent disruptions such as COVID-19, no-detriment policies helped reduce unusual risks to performance.
+Beyond exceptional measures, programmes should review criteria regularly and communicate any changes promptly.
+Consistent application and timely updates maintain trust.

 Which assessment formats best support English studies, and how should they be balanced?

 Essays, exams, presentations and group projects each develop distinct capabilities: critical analysis, argumentation, oral communication and collaboration.
-Balance formative and summative tasks so students receive usable feedback early enough to influence final submissions.
-Participation expectations should be explicit and inclusive, with asynchronous pathways where appropriate to ensure all students can evidence learning.
+Balance formative and summative tasks so students receive usable feedback early enough to improve final submissions.
+Participation expectations should be explicit and inclusive, with asynchronous pathways where appropriate so all students can evidence learning.

 A clear method brief per task reduces uncertainty and avoids hidden expectations.
-Explicit alignment between assessment method and learning outcomes helps students select appropriate strategies and promotes transparency for staff and external examiners.
+Explicit alignment between assessment method and learning outcomes helps students choose appropriate strategies, while giving staff and external examiners a more transparent basis for moderation.

 How should coursework and modules scaffold progression?

 Coursework often carries substantial weighting in English studies.
-Programmes should map progression across modules, with early tasks building academic writing and referencing, and later ones extending research and independent argument.
+Programmes should map progression across modules, with early tasks building academic writing and referencing, and later ones extending research and independent argument, especially in the dissertation process for English literature students.
+This helps students build confidence before they reach higher-stakes work.
 Varied question options within modules allow students to demonstrate strengths without narrowing the curriculum.

 Coordinate at programme level to avoid duplication of methods within the same term.
-Use a single assessment calendar to spread deadlines and to balance methods (e.g., written, oral, creative-critical) across the year.
+Use a single assessment calendar to spread deadlines and balance methods (e.g., written, oral, creative-critical) across the year.
+This reduces bunching and avoids repeated pressure points.

 How can assessment drive engagement without excluding parts of the cohort?

 Creative and interdisciplinary tasks stimulate engagement when designed with accessibility in mind.
 Offer alternative formats (e.g., recorded or captioned oral components, written equivalents for presentations) and provide plain-language instructions.
-Not UK domiciled students benefit from short orientation to assessment formats, academic integrity and referencing conventions, with mini practice tasks embedded early.
+Students who are not UK domiciled benefit from short orientation to assessment formats, academic integrity and referencing conventions, with mini practice tasks embedded early.
 These approaches support diverse cohorts while preserving rigorous standards.

 What reduces assessment-related stress without diluting standards?

 Anxiety rises around clustered deadlines, high-stakes exams and public presentations.
-Early release of briefs, practice opportunities in small settings, and clear milestones reduce pressure.
-Predictable submission windows support part-time and commuter students, while opportunities to rehearse presentations or submit a script outline can help students manage performance demands without lowering the bar.
+Early release of briefs, practice opportunities in small settings and clear milestones reduce pressure.
+Predictable submission windows support part-time and commuter students, while opportunities to rehearse presentations or submit a script outline help students manage performance demands without lowering the bar.
+These steps help students focus on quality rather than logistics.

 Which support and communications improve assessment outcomes?

 Timely, actionable feedback enables students to adjust approach in subsequent tasks.
-Workshops on essay planning, argument structure and close reading techniques complement written feedback.
-Post-assessment debriefs that summarise common strengths and issues—issued before individual marks where feasible—enhance perceived transparency and direct learning for the cohort.
+Workshops on essay planning, argument structure and close reading techniques complement written feedback, and the same principles underpin effective feedback in English Literature programmes.
+Post-assessment debriefs that summarise common strengths and recurring issues, issued before individual marks where feasible, enhance transparency and help the whole cohort learn from the task.

-During the COVID-19 period, virtual office hours and online forums maintained continuity; many of these practices continue to provide accessible routes for queries and one-to-one guidance.
+During the COVID-19 period, virtual office hours and online forums maintained continuity; many of these practices still provide accessible routes for queries and one-to-one guidance, echoing what students report in remote learning for English literature students.
 Keeping these channels open ensures the student voice remains integral to assessment design and delivery.

 How should teaching align with assessment?

-Lectures and seminars should build towards the types of analysis and evidence expected in assignments.
-Staff can audit coherence by mapping sessions to marking criteria and using student surveys to check whether teaching prepares students for the demands of each task.
+Lectures and seminars should build towards the types of analysis and evidence expected in assignments, so students can see how teaching connects to success in the task.
+Staff can audit coherence by mapping sessions to marking criteria and using student surveys to check whether teaching prepares students for each task.
 Where misalignment emerges, adjust content, exemplars and workshop activities to better reflect assessment requirements.

 How do we manage workload and timing across the programme?